 |GH||5 - 20|

-Mountain Crystal Tetras are endemic to the major river systems of the central and western parts of the Amazon Basin in South America.
-These include the Madeira, Solimoes, Purus, and Ucayali rivers.
-These fish inhabit marginal areas of still to slow-moving backwaters of rivers and streams, often over sandy substrates where they will hang around in submerged tree branches or the roots of aquatic plants, where they feel most at home.
+Mountain Crystal Tetras are native to the beautiful and vast river systems of South America's central and western parts of the Amazon Basin, including the Madeira, Solimoes, Purus, and Ucayali rivers.
+These magnificent fish prefer to reside in the calm to moderately flowing, shallow backwaters of rivers and streams, usually over sandy substrates.
+You can often find them hanging out around submerged tree branches or the roots of aquatic plants, where they feel most at home.

 Regrettably, there is a dearth of available information regarding the breeding habits of Mountain Crystal Tetras.
 Nonetheless, one could hypothesize that their reproductive behaviour is akin to other members of the Characidae family.